 Bet an amount twice (2x) the stake (this is a call)

 Bet an amount four times (4x) the stake (this is a raise)

-Furthermore, it’s important to note that the stake each acting player’s bet is based on varies depending on if the previously acting player (the one who created the stake) is playing blind or seen.
-If it’s a blind player nothing happens, but if the stake was created by a seen player, the stake is halved for the currently acting one.
+Furthermore, it’s important to note that the stake each acting player’s bet is based on varies depending on whether the previously acting player (the one who created the stake) is playing blind or seen.
+If it’s a blind player nothing happens, but if the stake was created by a seen player, it is halved for the currently acting one.